What Happens When You Hire a Lawyer for a Car Accident?

 I was injured in an automobile accident and the other party died from their injuries.
 The other party is the one at fault.
 Can I still sue them?

-In a sense, yes.
-Who you would be suing in this case is the “personal representative” of that person’s estate.
-In Florida, you would not sue the deceased person’s estate directly.
 If there is no estate opened for the person, and therefore no personal representative, you can pay a fee to file a petition in the county where the deceased person died in order to open up a Florida probate.
 You are filing to have an estate opened.
-The person’s insurance company is still obligated to defend the case and to pay you any money for which you are entitled for the accident.
-This does not change because the person died.

-Can I Make Person Responsible Pay The Rest Out-of-pocket After Car Accident?
+Can I Make Person Responsible Pay the Rest Out-of-pocket After Car Accident?

 I was in a serious automobile accident, had to miss months of work, and will have lifelong injuries.
 My medical bills are very expensive and I need more procedures.
 The person responsible only had $100,000 of liability insurance.
 Can I make him pay the rest out-of-pocket?

-The party responsible is liable for all the damage or cause they harm, not just the amount covered by their insurance.
-Insurance is used as a buffer to keep the out of pocket costs at a minimum.
 However, if the expenses exceed the amount covered by the insurance, the liable party is responsible for paying the difference.
 The problem then arises of making the liable party actually pay.
 They need to have assets and/or income.
 If the burden of paying becomes too great, the liable party may file bankruptcy, discharging the remaining obligation (with limited exceptions).

-Do I Have To Give A Recorded Statement To An Insurance Adjuster?
+Do I Have to Give a Recorded Statement to an Insurance Adjuster?

-The short answer is “maybe.”
-It is possible that you purchased an insurance policy that would require you to give a recorded statement.
-It is unlikely that you should give a statement to the at-fault party insurance company prior to a lawsuit.
 You need to know that any statement you make to the insurance adjuster can be used against you, even if the adjuster is working for your insurance company.
 Make sure to demand a transcript of your statement from the adjuster if you make any statement.
-Whether the insurance adjuster works for you or another party involved in your personal injury claim, it is strongly recommended that you do not make a statement without professional legal representation by your side.

-What Should I Do If I Am Involved In A Car, Truck, Motorcycle, Golf Cart, Pedestrian, Bicycle, Boat, Or Other Type Of Motor Vehicle Accident?
+What Should I Do If I Am Involved in a Car, Truck, Motorcycle, Golf Cart, Pedestrian, Bicycle, Boat, Or Other Type of Motor Vehicle Accident?
 What Steps Should I Take?

 Step 1.
 Stop and move out of the way of traffic.
 If possible, move your vehicle to the side of the road to allow for oncoming traffic.
 Make sure not to leave the scene, and take pictures of the scene and the vehicles involved.

 Step 2.
 Under Florida law, you are only required to report an accident if property damage exceeds $500.00 or if there is an injury.
 However, reporting the accident so that it can be properly documented can be in your best interest if the damage is more extensive than initially thought, or if injuries only make themselves apparent days after the accident.
-When reporting an accident, make sure to call the police and your insurance company.
-In certain situations, insurance companies may deny coverage if the accident is not reported within a specific amount of time.

 Step 3.
 Make sure to get the personal information and insurance information from all other drivers involved in the accident.
 If possible, make a diagram of the accident scene so it can be confirmed with the official accident report made by the authorities.
-Take as many photos as possible.
-This includes photos of the vehicles involved and any injuries you may have received, no matter how minor they may seem.

 Step 4.
 Do not give any statements to an insurance adjuster!
 Even if the adjuster is working for your insurance company, you do not want to give a statement before consulting a personal injury attorney.
 Any statement you make can be used against you later.